ajaysrinic/aws-bootcamp-cruddur-2023/journal/week2.md

 ![](assets/honeycomb_trace.jpg)

 ## #2 AWS X-RAY
-Amazon provides us another service called X-RAY which is helpful to trace requests of microservices.
-Analyzes and Debugs application running on distributed environment.
-I created segements and subsegments by following the instructional videos.

-- To get your application traced in AWS X-RAY you need to install aws-xray-sdk module.
-You can do this by running the below command.
+I integrated AWS X-RAY in our application by following the below steps:

+**Installation of aws-xray package**
 ```
 pip install aws-xray-sdk
 ```
-But in our bootcamp project we had added this module in our `requirements.txt` file and installed.

-- Created our own Sampling Rule name 'Cruddur'.
-This code was written in `aws/json/xray.json` file
+To create our own Sampling Rule named 'Cruddur', the code was present in `aws/json/xray.json` file.
 ```
 {
   "SamplingRule": {